FlyingDutchmanGames/battle_box/README.md

 - [ ] `mix battle_box.swarm {optional credentials file}` task to run a swarm against a botskrieg server for regression testing
 - [ ] Get factory bot for elixir installed and working (its becoming too hard to mock data)
 - [ ] Pass timing info to the game so it can do move timing
+- [ ] Make all tests async by passing the ecto sandbox to all of the game engine

 ### Done
+- [x] Have the game table have all the data about the game

 ### Useful SQL